 (The KHM at night)

-The Kunsthistorisches Museum (KHM) contains more artistic treasures than you can shake a priceless Bruegel at (they have several of those).
+The Kunsthistorisches Museum (KHM) contains more artistic treasures than you can shake a priceless Bruegel at (they have several of those, incidentally).
 Everything from Rembrandts to Roman gold.

-But the real magic lives in the Kunstkammer section, home to a Cabinet of Curiosities collected by various Habsburgs over the centuries.
+But the real magic lives in the Kunstkammer section: home to the curiosities and wonders collected by various Habsburgs over the centuries.

 Stuff in there takes your breath away.